-- (a) Every order, ordinance or vote adopted or passed by the city council relative to the affairs of the city, except resolutions, the selection of city officers or employees by the city council and any matters relating to the internal affairs of the city council shall be presented to the mayor for approval. - (b) If the mayor approves of the measure, the mayor shall sign it within ten (10) days; if the mayor disapproves of the measure, the mayor shall return the measure within ten (10) days, with the specific reason or reasons for such disapproval attached to it, in writing, to the city council. - (c) The city council shall enter the objections of the mayor on its records, and not sooner than ten (10) days, nor later than thirty (30) days from the date of its return to the city council, shall again consider the same measure. - (d) If the city council, notwithstanding the disapproval by the mayor, shall again pass the order, ordinance or vote by a two-third (2/3) vote of the full council, it shall then be deemed in force, notwithstanding the failure of the mayor to approve it. - (e) If the mayor has neither signed a measure nor returned it to the city council within ten (10) days following the date it was presented to the mayor, the measure shall be deemed approved and in force.
+- (a) Every order, ordinance or vote adopted or passed by the city council relative to the affairs of the city, except resolutions, the selection of city officers or employees by the city eouncil appointments by the city council of legislative branch officers or employees, confirmation of mayoral appointments, election warrants, designation of polling places, opting in or out for local elections of early voting by mail and early voting in person and any matters relating to the internal affairs of the city council shall be presented to the mayor for approval. - (b) If the mayor approves of the measure, the mayor shall sign it within ten (10) days; if the mayor disapproves of the measure, the mayor shall return the measure within ten (10) days, with the specific reason or reasons for such disapproval attached to it, in writing, to the city council. - (c) The city council shall enter the objections of the mayor on its records, and not sooner than ten(10) days, nor later than thirty (30) days from the date of its return to the city council, shall again consider the same measure. - (d) If the city council, notwithstanding the disapproval by the mayor, shall again pass the order, ordinance or vote by a two-third (2/3)3rd vote of the full council, it shall then be deemed in force, notwithstanding the failure of the mayor to approve it. - (e) If the mayor has neither signed a measure nor returned it to the city council within ten (10) days following the date it was presented to the mayor, the measure shall be deemed approved and in force.